-Distribution System Available to All Customers In Ways That Maximize Solar Production, for example, can create significant system costs.
+Since California's Net Energy Metering law was first enacted, SDG&E has found that the impact of solar installations on our system can vary widely depending on location.
+Solar generation sited from a location on our distribution grid that has low load on a sunny cool day, for example, can create significant system costs.
 However, that same generation might create a system benefit if it were located in a more appropriate area.
 Rooftop solar is located wherever the participating customer's house is, without regard to system impacts.
-In comparison, a larger solar project that meets the needs of many customers can be located where system benefits will be maximized and where system costs are minimized, because it can be located where sun exposure is the greatest, south-facing, and without obstructions.
+In comparison, a larger solar project that meets the needs of many customers can be located where system benefits will be maximized and where system costs are minimized, because it can be located where sun exposure is optimal.